Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

-To overcome this situation, we performed a series of joint fits combining the growth sample with the Hubble expansion rate sample, with the Pantheon sample only, and with both samples at the same time.
-The corresponding posterior distributions for the considered parameters resulting from these three different analyses are shown in Fig.~\ref{fig_cornerCombo_Hzfs8mSN}, where the numbers on top of each column correspond to the inferred values from the combination of the three datasets (gray 2D-contours and histograms).
-Also, Table \ref{tab_MCMCintervals} exhibit the intervals at a 68\% C.L. for all of the fits.
+The corresponding posterior distributions for the considered parameters resulting from these three different analyses are shown in Fig.~\ref{fig_cornerCombo_Hzfs8mSN}, where the numbers on top of each column correspond to the inferred values from the combination of the three datasets (gold 2D contours and histograms), and the allowed regions for $M$ are not displayed to facilitate comparison.
+Table \ref{tab_MCMCintervals} also shows the resulting intervals at a 68\% C.L. for all the fits.

-Looking at Fig.~\ref{fig_cornerCombo_Hzfs8mSN} one can notice the apparent effect of combining the three datasets.
-As expected, all the parameters are better bounded in this case, and the most evident impact is on $H_0$ (which, as mentioned earlier, is not constrained by the $f\sigma_8$ data alone), for which the combined data set a well constrained allowed region around $H_0 = 70.7$ km/s/Mpc.
-Interestingly, bounds on $\sigma_8$ are also improved with the combination, showing that, although this parameter is undoubtedly not limited by the $H(z)$ data, the joint fit with Pantheon and the growth rate samples makes the model to predict a smaller allowed region for $\sigma_8$, rejecting values outside $(0.81, 0.87)$ (see lower-left panel of Fig.~\ref{fig_cornerCombo_Hzfs8mSN}).
+Looking at Fig.~\ref{fig_cornerCombo_Hzfs8mSN} one can notice the apparent effect of the different datasets combination.
+As neither Pantheon nor the growth rate sample independently is sufficient to set constraints on $H_0$, the corresponding joint analysis does not perform better and a correlation between $\sigma_8$ and $\Omega_{m0}$ persists (also observed when the growth rate sample is analyzed alone).
+It is the inclusion of the CC dataset that breaks all degeneracies, so that all the parameters are better bounded, with the most evident impact observed for $H_0$, for which the combined data give a well-constrained allowed region around $H_0 = 71.1$ km/s/Mpc.
+Interestingly, the bounds of $\sigma_8$ are also improved with the combination, showing that, although this parameter is undoubtedly not limited by the $H(z)$ data, the joint fit with Pantheon and the growth rate samples makes the model predict a smaller allowed region for $\sigma_8$, rejecting values outside $\sim(0.81, 0.87)$ (see bottom left panel of Fig.~\ref{fig_cornerCombo_Hzfs8mSN}).